Winsome Pinnock: Life

 Winsome Pinnock was born in Islington, North London, to parents who were both migrants from Smithville, Jamaica.
 Her mother was a cleaner, and her father a checker at Smithfield Meat Market.
 Pinnock attended Elizabeth Garrett Anderson Comprehensive Girls' School (formerly Starcross School) in Islington, and graduated from Goldsmiths' College, University of London (1979–82) with a BA (Joint Honours) degree in English and Drama, and in 1983 from Birkbeck College, University of London, with an MA degree in Modern Literature in English.

 Pinnock's award-winning plays include The Winds of Change (Half Moon Theatre, 1987), Leave Taking (Liverpool Playhouse Studio, 1988; National Theatre, 1995), Picture Palace (commissioned by the Women's Theatre Group, 1988), A Hero's Welcome (Women's Playhouse Trust at the Royal Court Theatre Upstairs, 1989), A Rock in Water (Royal Court Young People's Theatre at the Theatre Upstairs, 1989; inspired by the life of Claudia Jones), Talking in Tongues (Royal Court Theatre Upstairs, 1991), Mules (Clean Break, 1996) and One Under (Tricycle Theatre, 2005).
 She also adapted Jean Rhys' short story "Let Them Call It Jazz" for BBC Radio 4 in 1998, and has written screenplays and television episodes.
 Pinnock's work is included in the 2019 anthology New Daughters of Africa, edited by Margaret Busby.

 Pinnock has been Visiting Lecturer at Royal Holloway College, University of London, and Senior Visiting Fellow at the University of Cambridge.
 She lectures at Kingston University, London.
+In 2020, she was elected as a Fellow of the Royal Society of Literature (FRSL).

 In 2022, Pinnock was the recipient of a Windham-Campbell Literature Prize for drama.